themachinethatgoesping/themachinethatgoesping/docs/source/first_steps/new_to_python.rst

 Setting up a Python environment (Mambaforge)
 ********************************************

-There is different ways to setting up a python environment, here we will use mambaforge.
+There are different ways to setting up a python environment, here we will use mambaforge.

-Other possibilities would be to use Anaconda, Miniconda, poetry or the python package manager pip or pipenv.
+.. admonition:: Mamba
+   :class: note

    Mamba is a reimplementation of the conda package manager in C++ and is designed to be compatible with conda.
    We use mamba instead of conda because it is faster and more reliable when dealing with packages from conda-forge.

 .. admonition:: Windows / Mac
    :class: note